With so many university courses to pick from, deciding what to study can be a long process - so start by narrowing down

 Bachelors degrees are the most popular undergraduate route into higher education, and they span the range of subject disciplines - from environmental sciences, health and psychology, to law, history and English literature.

-Most Bachelors degrees last from three to four years, with assessment made through a combination of written exams, assignments and group projects.
+Most Bachelors degrees last from three to four years if studied full time, with assessment made through a combination of written exams, assignments and group projects.
 In many cases, they'll include opportunities to spend a year abroad or in industry.

 To find out more about the full range of UK qualifications, read our guide to qualifications.